T351 Week 1

 without a release.

-Strive to become a critical viewer whenever you watch TV or go to the movies.
+Strive to become a critical viewer whenever you watch TV, go to the movies or look at photography.

 - Think about the production… observe the details